aodoming/Bikesharing_ADominguez/README.md

 * Create and style worksheets, dashboards, and stories in Tableau.
 * Use Tableau worksheets to display data in a professional way.
 * Portray data accurately using Tableau dashboards.
+* Create a Tableau story based on starting a bike-sharing company in Des Moines.

 ### SOFTWARE/TOOLS
 Tableau